dwyl/learn-travis/README.md

 <a name="going-further"></a>
 ## Going further

+This tutorial is meant to be only but a first contact with Travis and the world of CI.
+If you liked what have you seen so far, you can delve deeper into the following topics which will improve your understanding about CI overall, Travis and other tools that support Node.js.

 <a name="general-ci"></a>
 ### General CI Background Reading

 - Continuous Integration Wikipedia Article: http://en.wikipedia.org/wiki/Continuous_integration
 - Martin Fowler's Article on CI: http://www.martinfowler.com/articles/continuousIntegration.html
 - CI Beginners Guide Video: https://vimeo.com/19596466
+- Great Book on CI: http://www.amazon.com/Continuous-Integration-Improving-Software-Reducing/dp/0321336380/

 <a name="travis-specific"></a>
 ### Travis Specific